arout77/Dugout-Dynasty/README.md

 ## 🧩 Architecture Highlights

 ### 1. The Simulation Engine (`App\Services\SimulationService`)
 The heart of the application.
-It calculates the outcome of every at-bat using a modified **Log5 probability formula**:
+It calculates the outcome of every at-bat using a modified **Log5 probability formula**
-`P = (BatterStats * PitcherStats) / LeagueAverage`

 This ensures that a .400 hitter from 1920 doesn't automatically destroy a modern pitcher, as their stats are weighted against their respective league environments.